 - Gun rights are protected by gun enthusiasts speaking out against gun control.

-- Women’s rights are protected by activists speaking out against oppression.
+- Healthcare rights are protected by activists speaking out against centralization.

-- Privacy rights are protected by vigilantes speaking out against government oversight.
+- Privacy rights are protected by vigilantes speaking out against government intrusion.

 And the list goes on.

 No one just received their rights, they were fought for.
 And they were fought for through speaking.
-Through spreading the message.
-Through challenging arguments and thoroughly debating false claims and previously held ethical standards.
+Through spreading the message, challenging arguments, and thoroughly debating false claims and previously held ethical standards.

 Things have only changed because of these people practicing free speech.
 And many of them died for it.
 They believed in it so strongly, because they knew that open discourse was the only way to change hearts and minds enough to actually make a change in society.